 Everything You Need to Know About the Balaclava

 You’re gearing up for your next mountain adventure.
 Winter jackets, hats, and gloves call to you.
-They are the armor you’ll wear as you shred pillowy powdered tree glades on ski days and snowshoe in the backcountry.
-One gear item you may be tempted to overlook is the humble balaclava.
+They are the armor you’ll wear as you shred powdered tree glades on ski days and snowshoe in the backcountry.
+One gear item you may be tempted to overlook is the balaclava.

 What is a Balaclava?

 The balaclava, used by the most hardcore outdoorsmen and women, is a necessity for skiers, winter hikers, snowshoers, and hunters alike.
 Never heard of it?
 Don’t worry, we’ll give you a crash course and explain why this is a must-have piece of winter apparel.

 The history of the Balaclava is an interesting one.
 During the Crimean War (1853-1856), British soldiers donned knitted headgear that covered the top and lower portion of their face, exposing only their eyes, to keep warm during The Battle of Balaclava.
 The town of Balaclava was nearby and, over time, the name came to be associated with the unique face masks worn by the troops.
 Traditionally, Balaclavas were made of wool but now they are comprised of a variety of fabrics including silk, fleece, and bamboo.
 Balaclavas are also worn for protective purposes by firefighters, police, race car drivers, electrical workers, SWAT, and special forces personnel.

 For winter sports lovers the balaclava is a trusted best friend.
 Skiers and snowboarders utilize this handy item to protect them from chapped skin and, in extreme conditions, frostbite.
 Winter mountaineers wear balaclavas for added warmth and protection.
 Snowmobilers, motorcyclists, and bicyclists also benefit from balaclavas which keep the wind from wreaking havoc on their skin.